Titles

 You’re looking at an interactive scenario from Clinical Sense (one of four distinct learning formats available in Clinical Odyssey).
 Try it out, and have fun improving your clinical skills.

 Following careful investigation, you found Duncan to have NYHA class II heart failure with reduced ejection fraction (HFrEF).
-After educating and counseling him, you started him on the combination of furosemide, digoxin and spironolactone for the heart failure, and nitroglycerin, aspirin, valsartan, and lovastatin for the ischemic heart disease.
-You also intended to start him on beta-blockers, following compensation of the heart failure.
+After educating and counseling him, you started him on the combination of furosemide and spironolactone for the heart failure, and nitroglycerin, carvedilol, aspirin, ticagrelor, valsartan, and atorvastatin for the ischemic heart disease.
+You hoped to be later able to introduce additional disease-modifying drugs for heart failure.

 Unfortunately, Duncan defaulted on follow-up once more, appearing only after a month had passed.
-While the symptoms of heart failure had resolved, he was experiencing palpitations – and following futher investigation you found out that he had developed non-valvular atrial fibrillation.
-Subsequently, you started him on atenolol for rate control and warfarin for anticoagulation.
+While the symptoms of heart failure had resolved, he was experiencing palpitations – and following further investigation you found out that he had developed non-valvular atrial fibrillation.
+Subsequently, you adjusted his medication to achieve rate control and, due to costs, started warfarin for anticoagulation.
+Since he was on anticoagulation, you stopped the aspirin and ticagrelor.
 Duncan responded well to your therapy.
-Since he was stable on rate control alone, you opted against rhythm control.